Thyroid Antithyroglobulin Antibody

 How do I get ready for this test?

-Talk with your healthcare provider beforehand about skipping any medicines you are taking on the day of your test.
-You may also be asked to fast starting the night before the test.
+Ask your healthcare provider if you should skip any medicines you are taking on the day of your test.
+You may also be asked to not eat the night before the test.

 In addition, be sure your provider knows about all medicines, herbs, vitamins, and supplements you are taking.
-This includes medicines that don't need a prescription and any illicit drugs you may use.
+This includes medicines that don't need a prescription and any illegal drugs you may use.

 Diagnosis of and screening for hypothyroidism in non pregnant adults.
 UpToDate., Thyroid Cancer.
 Clinical Thyroidology for Patients.
 2011 May;4(6).